 - Lectures, seminars and tutorials with core team of experienced arts professionals

 - Guest lecturers from high-profile arts organisations across the UK

 - Classes exploring the current political, economic and media contexts in which arts organisations operate

 - Project-based external work placement with a professional arts organisation such as Welsh National Opera, BBC National Orchestra of Wales, National Dance Company Wales, Wales Millennium Centre, Theatr Clwyd, St David’s Hall

-Please note that, while the information below reflects the programme offered to date, it may be subject to amendment and change in future years.
-Students are always consulted on such change and details are made available to applicants holding offers.
+Please note that, while the information below reflects the programme offered at the time of writing, it may be subject to amendment and change in future years.
+Students are always consulted on changes and details are made available to applicants holding offers.

-In order to progress through the course, students normally have to pass all modules and achieve a total of 180 credits overall.
+In order to progress through the full MA course, students normally have to pass all modules and achieve a total of 180 credits overall.
 Part-time study is available as well as an APEL study option for those meeting the minimum requirements.